Psalm 30

 Notes

 Verse 6 is a confessional moment.
 David acknowledges that in his שַׁלְוִי ("my ease, my security, my prosperity") he made a prideful declaration: בַּל אֶמּוֹט לְעוֹלָם ("I will never be shaken").
 The word שַׁלְוָה carries the sense of careless ease, a complacency that comes from prolonged comfort.
-This is the spiritual danger of prosperity -- not wealth itself, but the false confidence it breeds.
+This is the spiritual danger of prosperity —not wealth itself, but the false confidence it breeds.
 David assumed his stability was permanent, forgetting that it was God's gift.

 Verse 9 presents a striking argument to God: מַה בֶּצַע בְּדָמִי ("what profit is there in my blood?").
-The word בֶּצַע ("profit, gain") is a commercial term -- David is essentially asking, "What do you gain from my death?"
+The word בֶּצַע ("profit, gain") is a commercial term —David is essentially asking, "What do you gain from my death?"
 His argument is that the dead cannot praise God: הֲיוֹדְךָ עָפָר ("will the dust give you thanks?").
-This is not a denial of the afterlife but reflects the Old Testament understanding that Sheol is a place of silence, where the dead do not praise the LORD (Psalm 6:5, Psalm 88:10-12, Psalm 115:17, Isaiah 38:18).
+This is not a denial of the afterlife but reflects the Old Testament sense that Sheol is a place of silence, where the dead do not praise the LORD (Psalm 6:5, Psalm 88:10-12, Psalm 115:17, Isaiah 38:18).
 David's argument is that a living worshipper is more valuable to God than a dead one.
 The word אֲמִתֶּךָ ("your faithfulness, your truth") in verse 9b underscores the point: it takes a living voice to proclaim God's reliability and trustworthiness to the next generation.

 Transformation: Mourning to Dancing (vv.
 11-12)